RasmusVork/coffeedesign.org/plugins/future/readme.txt

 == Screenshots ==

+1. Future post control on Wordpress's built-in menu editor
-1. New Calendar Widget with Category and "Include Future Posts" Checkbox
+2. New Calendar Widget with Category and "Include Future Posts" Checkbox
-2. This screenshot was taken March 17, 2013.
+3. This screenshot was taken March 17, 2013.
 Notice that the April events are displayed and the calendar widget shows only the Events category for April 2013.